Chapter 7: The Language Server — Watching Type Errors Appear as You Type

 This tutorial covers the fundamentals.
 To go further:

-tower-lsp— the simulation here shows the loop, but a real server needs JSON-RPC, text document sync, etc. - Add type annotations — Teal-style
+Build a real LSP using tower-lsp — the simulation here shows the loop, but a real server needs JSON-RPC, text document sync, etc.

-local x: number = 42.
-Parse annotations and use them as hints in inference. - Fine-grained incrementality — Use tracked structs for every AST node, not just function definitions.
+Pursue fine-grained incrementality — use tracked structs for every AST node, not only function definitions.
 This is what rust-analyzer does.